apache/incubator-devlake-website/docs/Configuration/GitHub.md

 ## Step 2 - Collect Data in a Project
 ### Step 2.1 - Create a Project
-Collecing GitHub data reuiqres creating a project first.
+Collecting GitHub data requires creating a project first.
 You can visit the Project page from the side menu and create a new project by following the instructions on the user interface.

 ![create-a-project](images/create-a-project.png)